 The Farming in Protected Landscapes programme has been created by Defra and it forms part of the Government’s Agricultural Transition Plan (ATP).

 It will provide funds to allow farmers and land managers to work with Protected Landscape organisations (National Park Authorities and Areas of Outstanding Natural Beauty teams) to provide benefits for nature, climate, people and places.
-The programme will run from mid-2021 to April 2024.
+The programme will run until 31 March 2024.

 Our Protected Landscapes (PLs) – our National Parks and Areas of Outstanding Natural Beauty (AONBs) - are special and unique and need to be managed, enhanced and protected while also supporting the farmers and communities who work within them and the wider local economy.